eduardlio/learn-js-through-web/readme.md

 - What do you mean?

-We've been living the bee way
+We've BEEn living the BEE way
 a long time, 27 million years.